v-abtan/CCV3/Wiki/Deployment-guide.md

     > If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

 1. Once the deployment is successfully completed, go to the deployment's "Outputs" tab, and note down the follwing values.
 We will need them later.
+    * **authorBotId:** This is the Microsoft Application ID for the Company Communicator app.
+For the following steps, it will be referred to as `%authorBotId%`.
-    * **botId:** This is the Microsoft Application ID for the Company Communicator app.
-For the following steps, it will be referred to as `%botId%`.
+    * **userBotId:** This is the Microsoft Application ID for the Company Communicator app.
+For the following steps, it will be referred to as `%userBotId%`.
     * **appDomain:** This is the base domain for the Company Communicator app.
 For the following steps, it will be referred to as `%appDomain%`.

 > **IMPORTANT:** If you plan to use a custom domain name instead of relying on Azure Front Door, read the instructions [here](Custom-domain-option) before continuing any further.

 ## 3. Set-up Authentication

-1. Note that you have the `%botId%` and `%appDomain%` values from the previous step (Step 2).
+1. Note that you have the `%authorBotId%`, `%userBotId%` and `%appDomain%` values from the previous step (Step 2).

     > If do not have these values, refer [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#2-forgetting-the-botId-or-appDomain) of the Troubleshooting guide for steps to get these values.